 Continuing on up the coast, the route cuts inland, passing restaurants such The Fisherman Hut, Pizza and Pasta, Leo Station, Waree and Pa Yoi BBQ, as well as other houses, minimarts and a couple of tiny bungalow operations for Thai package tourists, Sangtong Resort and Oh Ho.

-The old island electricty generator is just around the next corner, followed by the police station and across from that, you’ll see the well signed track down to Meedee Resort and Seafar Resort on the beach itself.
+The island’s electricty centre is just around the next corner, followed by the police station and across from that, you’ll see the well signed track down to Meedee Resort and Seafar Resort on the beach itself.

-Incidentally, the small street heading inland by the electricity center takes you on a winding shortcut through the forest, passing Kama Siri Guesthouse at the far end, before emerging onto to the main Ao Salad road.
+Incidentally, the small street heading inland by the electricity center takes you on a winding shortcut through the forest, passing the bungalows at Ban Kon Kan and then Kama Siri Guesthouse at the far end, before emerging onto to the main Ao Salad road.

 Next along on the Ao Tapao road, meanwhile, the island’s administration centre perches up on the hill, with the huge Koh Kood sign in front.
 Over the way, one of Koh Kood’s rare ATMs is next door to the cheap food court area of Pangya Kitchen.

-Near to these, you’ll also find the hospital, with Dara Homestay opposite, the school and at the end, a small petrol station.
-Another Thai spot, Baan Aow Thai Homestay sits next door.
+Near to these, you’ll also find the hospital, with Dara Homestay opposite, the school and at the end, a small petrol station, bookended by Mermaid Boutique and Cafe and Baan Aow Thai Homestay.

 At the crossroads just past the petrol station, a left turn takes you down to the northern end of Ao Tapao Beach itself.

-A few hundred metres past Koh Kood Temple, you arrive at the long concrete Nam Luek Pier, confusingly sometimes also referred to as Hin Dam Pier.
+You’ll pass Wat Rat Bamrung, Koh Kood’s main temple and the homestay/restaurant Mateoasis before arriving at the long concrete Nam Luek Pier, sometimes also referred to as Hin Dam Pier.
 This was formerly the principal arrival and departure pier for the mainland boats, but they have now all moved over to Ao Salad in the north east of the island.

 The boutique resort of Shantaa straddles the hill above the pier, with wonderful views out over the bay.
 You can access it via a sandy track running off through the long grass just near their western style minimart.